ruby-grape/grape/README.md

 ## Stable Release

-You're reading the documentation for the next release of Grape, which should be **1.5.3**.
+You're reading the documentation for the stable release of Grape, **v1.5.3**.
 Please read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
-The current stable release is [1.5.2](https://github.com/ruby-grape/grape/blob/v1.5.2/README.md).

 ## Project Resources